 - Motion to Compel: If the state refuses to provide specific evidence, we can file this motion, so the court requires the state to give it to us.

 - Motion to Suppress: If we believe the officer obtained evidence illegally, we can file this motion so the state can’t use that evidence against you during the trial.

-- Motion to Dismiss: This motion is to ask that the judge dismisses the case because there isn’t enough evidence to charge you with DUI.
+- Motion to Dismiss: This motion asks that the judge dismiss the case because there isn’t enough evidence to charge you with a DUI.

 - Motion in Limine: We can file this motion to prevent the prosecution’s witnesses from stating particular facts about the case at your trial.
 An example would be if you have prior charges that witnesses can’t mention.

 Many criminal cases get resolved with a plea agreement.
-During a plea agreement, we will negotiate with the state to avoid going to trial.
+We will negotiate with the state during a plea agreement to avoid going to trial.
 Under certain circumstances, we can get the charges against you dropped.
-In others, we might be able to get the penalties reduced so you’ll face the minimum jail sentence or only have to complete community service.
-If we’re unable to reach a plea agreement, your case will proceed to trial.
+In others, we might be able to get the penalties reduced, so you’ll face the minimum jail sentence or only have to complete community service.
+Your case will proceed to trial if we cannot reach a plea agreement.

 Below are the different steps throughout a trial: